-Field Commercial Colleagues may refer Health System inquiries regarding potential involvement in Pfizer non-interventional research to a Medical Outcomes Colleague, who will evaluate the request together with the appropriate FMD.
+Field Commercial Colleagues may refer Health System inquiries regarding potential involvement in Pfizer non-interventional research to a Field Medical Outcomes & Analytics or Field Medical Organized Customer Colleague, who will evaluate the request together with other Medical colleagues as appropriate.
 The decision to engage with the Health System rests solely with the Medical Colleagues, and Field Commercial Colleagues must not attempt to influence this decision.
-Medical Outcomes Colleagues are not permitted to engage in detailed discussion with Field Commercial Colleagues about ongoing research-related activities; Field Commercial Colleagues must not request this type of information.
+Field Medical Colleagues are not permitted to engage in detailed discussion with Field Commercial Colleagues about ongoing research-related activities; Field Commercial Colleagues must not request this type of information.